camboimm/git-script-kit/README.md

 Before GSK, common issues included:

-- branching inconsistencies
+- Branching inconsistencies
-- dangerous or repetitive manual Git operations
+- Dangerous or repetitive manual Git operations
-- merge conflicts caused by improper workflows
+- Merge conflicts caused by improper workflows
-- lack of uniformity between Windows, WSL, and Linux users
+- Lack of uniformity between Windows, WSL, and Linux users
-- no integration between Git actions and Azure DevOps
+- No integration between Git actions and Azure DevOps
-- recurring human errors affecting SCM and DevOps processes
+- Recurring human errors affecting SCM and DevOps processes

 The framework was built to:

-- enforce a reliable and standardized Git workflow
+- Enforce a reliable and standardized Git workflow
-- automate complex or error-prone Git routines
+- Automate complex or error-prone Git routines
-- provide safety layers through validation and structured logs
+- Provide safety layers through validation and structured logs
-- unify tooling across different shells and operating systems
+- Unify tooling across different shells and operating systems
-- integrate Git processes with Azure DevOps APIs
+- Integrate Git processes with Azure DevOps APIs
-- support DevOps, SCM and development teams with predictable workflows
+- Support DevOps, SCM and development teams with predictable workflows

 GSK has evolved continuously since 2011 and remains an essential internal tool for efficient and consistent delivery.